Program Signals Overview for ERAS Applicants

 • Applicants should signal all programs to which they are the most interested in using the allotted number of program signals, including home and away rotation programs.

 • Program participation within each specialty is optional.
 Some programs within each specialty may decide not to participate.
-A list of participating specialties and the number of program signals offered by specialty will be available on this AAMC webpage.
-In early July 2023, individual program participation will also be updated.
+A list of participating specialties and the number of program signals offered by specialty is available on the AAMC webpage.
+In August, individual program participation will also be updated.
 In the interest of protecting applicants from sending signals to programs that have no interest in considering program signals as a part of their application review, applicants will not be able to send a program signal to a program that is not participating.

 Return to Top ↑